AkashHiremath856/Web-Scraping-and-Classification-Web-App/README.md

 # Web Scraping and Classification Web App Documentation

 ## Introduction
 This documentation outlines the features and functionality of a web application built with Streamlit, designed to scrape news data from specified URLs or dropdown selections.
-The scraped data is then classified using a RandomForestClassifier model with a 94%+ accuracy, trained on a custom dataset created for this purpose.
+The scraped data is then classified using a MultinomialNB model with a 90%+ accuracy, trained on a custom dataset created for this purpose.

 ## Requirements
 To run the web app, ensure that you have the following installed: